-Episode spend is calculated on the basis of claims directly related to the GI hemorrhage.
-Claims that are included in the calculation of the episode spend are referred to as included claims.
-The criteria to identify included claims depend on the type of service they belong to, as well as the time window during which a claim occurs.
+Episode spend is calculated on the basis of claims related to pneumonia.
+Claims or claim detail lines that are included in the calculation of the episode spend are referred to as included claims or included claim detail lines.
+The criteria to identify included claims or claim detail lines depend on the type of service they belong to, as well as the time window during which a claim occurs.
 The following types of service are included in the episode: